Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

-This module will set `SINGULARITY_BIND` to tell singularity to bind mount `/var/spool/slurmd` which is a directory that is needed by MPI libraries to communicate with Slurm, and a number of directories to provide all Lustre filesystems on LUMI.
+This module will set `SINGULARITY_BIND` to tell singularity to bind mount `/var/spool/slurmd` which is a directory that is needed by MPI libraries to communicate with Slurm, and a number of directories to provide all Lustre filesystems on LUMI, and some other directories some of the containers need.
 The module is very generic and can be used with other containers also if these are the effects that you want.

 Now check the container: